UniStuttgart-VISUS/megamol/docs/manual.md

         </module>
 ```

-TODO: "The slot names use only the module names and slot names to form their names." wtf?

 At the lines 24 to 27 the modules are interconnected using call objects.
 The corresponding tags specify the class of the call, the source *CallerSlot* to connect from, and the targetted *CalleeSlot* to connect to.
-The slot names use only the module names and slot names to form their names.
+The slot identifiers consist of module instance name (as defined in the project file), and the slot name as defined by the implementation.
 Specifying the full name would require the instance name this view will be instanced as.
 Searching for the slots does therefore work using relative names.

 ```xml
         <!-- connecting calls -->